ashkan-mokarian/mlops-zoomcamp/notes/README.md

 Until now, we worked with MLflow tracking server which stored information about different runs in the experiment, and it is mostly used for designing and model selection.
 After a model gets ready for production and deployment, the *MLflow model registry* keeps track of the production ready models.
 It doesn't deploy, but just tracks a list of production ready models.

 Need ```from mlflow.tracking import MlflowClient```.
 This client object has several methods to search, and choose specific runs programmatically.
 For minimal example look [here](../hw02-experiment-tracking/register_model.py).

+# Orchestration

+### Tasks
+Python function decorated with @task from Prefect.
+A unit of work in a prefect workflow.

+### Flow
+Also py function decorated with @flow.
+Container for workflow logic.
+Flows can also call other flows termed subflows.

+Similar to other workflow management systems, first run the server using ```prefect server start```.
+This open an API server node to interact with the server during your runs.
+After that, a message appears starting with ```prefect config set ...```, run it in another terminal to set the config of api for the server in it.
+In this terminal, you can run python files decorated with flow and task, in order to interact with the prefect backend server.
+The results can be viewed in the UI and explored accordingly.

+## Deployment

+First create a prefect project in the project directory using ```prefect project init```.
+This will create files project.yaml and deployment.yaml

+Next create a worker pool, either using cli or the UI.
+I think this defines some resources to be used to run flows on the from a pool of tasks.
+It can be a process on a local machine or other remote ones.

+Then run the local server or connect to a remote server.

+deploy the flow entrypoint to the server as ```prefect deploy my-flow.py:entry-point[this is the function name entry point for the flow] -n "deployment name" -p worker-pool-name```

+Start a run by ```prefect deployment run flow-name/deployment-name```